tgasla/GVirtuS/README.md

 sed -i 's/"port": "9999"/"port": "DESIRED_PORT_NUMBER"/' ${GVIRTUS_HOME}/etc/properties.json
 ```

+Similarly, you can modify other configuration options in `properties.json`, such as the communication protocol used between the GVirtuS backend and frontend, or specify which plugins to be loaded.

+If you prefer editing the file manually, you can use text editors like `vim` or `nano`.
+Note that these editors are not pre-installed in the Docker containers, so you need to install them first if required.

 ## Configure and Run the GVirtuS backend

 First, set up the `LD_LIBRARY_PATH` environment variable: